Call of the Queen

 Sichet had told him that his friendship with King Mohammed dated back to their old boarding school.
 After the king’s fatal crash, the lawyer only said, “My friend just died unexpectedly, Michael.
 It’s too painful to talk about right now.”

 Did the police tell Sichet that he was the Vermeer’s owner, actually his used-to-be-mine painting, now cloaked in anonymity somewhere in Saburia and lost again to the centuries.

 When the appraiser in New York City had “discovered” the authenticity of his Vermeer, the brief splash of publicity had terrified Kochanski — even though his identity was kept “private?”
 What if his lies about the art “being in his family” were discovered.
 Or his enemies back home in Poland found out that he still lived?

 At that time, he had not answered emails, or responded to requests for interviews and for a while, he even dodged detectives and supposed “relatives.”

 Beth talked numbers and gestured with French-tipped fingernails at the basement’s cement walls, describing the transformation to come.

 “Beth,” Kochanski said, “you are amazing, the chapel is now a restaurant, the art gallery a luxury suite, and the Pierre Building has become a cash cow for all of us.”

 She gave him a stony look.

-He thanked Beth at the end of her dull and detailed monologue, adding, “I still need reassurances that the construction won’t disturb the refrigerators and freezers.
+So he added gravely, “I still need reassurances that the construction won’t disturb the refrigerators and freezers.
 Soria Medical monitors them remotely.
 Their scientist, Dr. Garcia, will be here to inspect them soon and says that any temperature fluctuations will damage the biological specimens inside.”